Last updated

 But well before you get to significant long-term liver damage, a rise in serum GGT can be a sign that you have metabolic disease.
 A number of studies have shown that, even within the “normal range” (we’ll get to that later!) a higher GGT is associated with a higher risk of having metabolic disease and the development of diabetes6 and heart disease7.

-The figures below show data from 10,000 men and women aged 40-69 who were followed up over 12 years to look at how many developed metabolic disease5.
+The figures below show data from 10,000 men and women aged 40-69 who were followed up over 12 years to look at how many developed metabolic disease6.

 They divided males and females into four groups (quartiles) based on their GGT levels.
 As you can see, for both men and women, the risk of developing metabolic disease increased as the GGT level went up.
 Importantly, you can see that compared to people with the lowest level of GGT (<17U/L in males and <9U/L in females), having a higher, but still “normal” GGT, is associated with a higher risk of developing metabolic disease.
 Other studies have presented similar findings12.

-So what’s the normal serum gamma GT level?
-Well, lower is better and a level under 20 U/L is probably optimal.
+So what’s the optimal serum gamma GT level?
+Well, lower is better and a level under 20 IU/L could be considered optimal.

 Gamma GT is included in a standard liver function test panel.
-For example, we include GGT in our General Health Blood Test.
+For example, we include GGT in our 7 Simple Checks annual health screen.
 You can think of this test panel as a health “MOT” checking for key markers of organ function, such as your liver, as well as assessing your metabolic health.